elchulito88/Lead-Gen-Workshop/README.md

 Here we have a script that executes upon startup of workspace sessions or job (pre-run script) and a script that executes upon termination of a workspace session or job (post-run script)

 Finally navigate to the Projects tab - you should see all projects that are leveraging this compute environment.
-Click on your project to navigate back to your project.

 <!-- ![image](readme_images/SaidEnvs.png) -->